cobbler/cobbler/docs/cobbler-conf.rst

 ========================
 Cobbler has various sample automatic installation templates stored in ``/var/lib/cobbler/autoinstall_templates/``.
 This controls what install (root) password is set up for those systems that reference this variable.
-The factory default is "cobbler" and cobbler check will warn if this is not changed.
+The factory default is "cobbler" and Cobbler check will warn if this is not changed.
 The simplest way to change the password is to run ``openssl passwd -1`` and put the output between the ``""``.

 default: ``"$1$mF86/UHC$WvcIcX2t6crBz2onWxyac."``